 Q: How are they assessed?

 A: As with h-parameters, it begins with a two-port network.
-The output is not short- or open-circuited as it is with h-parameters (it is very difficult to create a “perfect” short or open circuit at higher frequencies).
-Instead, it is terminated with the characteristic impedance of the component or circuit, usually but not always 50 Ω. (Note that most RF work is at 50 Ω, but for a variety of reasons, cable TV and related technologies are usually at 75 Ω; why that is so is an interesting story for another time).
+The output is not short- or open-circuited as it is with h-parameters (it is challenging to create a “perfect” short or open circuit at higher frequencies).
+Instead, it is terminated with the characteristic impedance of the component or circuit, usually but not always 50 Ω. (Note that most RF work is at 50 Ω, but for various reasons, cable TV and related technologies are usually at 75 Ω; why that is so is an interesting story for another time).

-Q: Is still seems like voltage and current would be more useful, aren’t they?
+Q: It still seems like voltage and current would be more useful, aren’t they?

 Q: What are the specifics of S-parameters?